Fan Fic / The Last Son

 - No-Holds-Barred Beatdown: General Zod gives one to practically every hero in the Last Son 'verse, including, but not limited to: The X-Men, the Avengers, the Justice League, the Fantastic Four, the Brotherhood, Doctor Doom, the Hulk, and Magneto.
 He beats Spider-Man almost to the point of killing him, tries to strangle Power Girl, and almost incinerates Pyro.

 - No Sell: Superman is explicitly referred to as immune to X-Gene powers (at least ones like Rogue's Power Copying or Psychic Powers like Xavier's mind reading, energy blasts and such can still affect him somewhat).
+It later turns out that all Kryptonians are immune to X-Gene powers.

 - Not Good with Rejection: Maxima didn't take this well other than being rejected but learning that Superman is already been taken, and decided to take out Alison Blaire instead.